 Flexibility in Staffing – Give Yourself Wiggle Room

 When appropriate, a systemic approach – looking at how all the critical objectives are executed by a team – can pay off, if you hire excellent people no matter what level.
-I learned to be flexible to fit my client’s needs in this situation, and perhaps the same attitude can help others recruiting for multiple roles.
+We were tasked with being flexible to fit our client’s needs in this situation, and perhaps the same attitude can help others recruiting for multiple roles.